 Origin, History, and Significance of Maharashtra Day

 In 1956, the Indian government defined the boundaries of different states as per the States Reorganisation Act based on the regional people's main languages.
 The current states are familiar to us, but at that time, few states were anomalies as they had residents speaking many languages.
-Like the Bombay, the state had people speaking different languages such as Gujarati, Marathi, Konkani, and Kutchi, covering two distinct linguistic groups.
+Like Bombay, the state had people speaking different languages, such as Gujarati, Marathi, Konkani, and Kutchi, covering two distinct linguistic groups.

 Due to these different linguistic groups in a single state, a movement called "Sanyukt Maharastra Andolan" started to divide the Bombay State into two states with separate linguistic groups.
-One state would have people primarily speaking Marathi and Konkani, and the other would have Gujarati and Kutchhi speaking people.
+One state would have people primarily speaking Marathi and Konkani, and the other would have Gujarati and Kutchhi-speaking people.
 This "Sanyukt Maharastra Andolan" movement had already started in 1940, demanding a separate state for Marathi-speaking people.
 However, as the freedom struggle, the Quit India Movement, and World War II were there, this movement took a backseat.
-After almost two decades, this movement again started when the Parliament passed a bi-lingual state resolution.
+Finally, after almost two decades, this movement again started when the Parliament passed a bi-lingual state resolution.

-When is Maharashtra Day Celebrated
+When is Maharashtra Day Celebrated?

-Maharashtra Day is observed every year on 1st May.
+Maharashtra Day is observed every year on 1 May.
 The day is a regional public holiday, and there are numerous events and cultural programs to celebrate the anniversary of attaining statehood.
-In 2021, special Maharastra Day events will be organized in Mumbai and other parts of Maharashtra.
+In 2023, special Maharastra Day events will be organized in Mumbai and other parts of Maharashtra.

-How is Maharashtra Day Celebrated and Where to Go
+How is Maharashtra Day Celebrated and Where to Go?

 1) Mumbai- The capital city of Maharashtra is the hub of Maharashtra Day celebrations.
 The Maharashtra Divas is commemorated with a parade at Shivaji Park in Dadar.
 There the Governor of Maharashtra gives a speech, and other activities are organized.
 Other celebrations in the city include cultural events such as traditional Lavani dance & music performances, poetry narrations, folk songs, etc.